 “He told Andrea that he had another sister, Ruth.
 Only he pronounced it “Roof”.
 She was four years older than Annie and Annie was four years older than James.
 When Andrea checked with Anne Barron, she said it was all accurate.
 Ruth was the oldest by four years, James the youngest by four years”.

-Of course, this relies on Anne’s memory but the year of birth of one’s sibling is something almost all of us remembers very well.
+Of course, this relies on Anne’s memory but the year of birth of one’s sibling is something almost all of us remember very well.

 Personal detail about the Huston’s family life